Skip to content

 What is the self-employed equivalent of an employer retirement contribution?

 When employed, an employer typically pays a percentage of salary directly into a retirement savings plan on top of wages, which is a benefit that would need to be funded entirely independently as a freelancer.
-Many self-employed people find it useful to set aside a similar percentage of their income to maintain comparable retirement savings, though the right approach depends on individual circumstances.
+Many self-employed people find it useful to set aside a similar percentage of their income to maintain comparable retirement savings, though What works depends on individual circumstances.
 This calculator can help illustrate that.

 How do I account for unpaid holiday as a freelancer when comparing rates?